IlyaKuznetsov1983/rsschool-cv/cv.md

 ## About Me
 - - - - - - - - - - - - - - -
 ***I got interested in programming in 2021.
-I am engaged in a business not related to information technology.
-I am fond of game development and development of websites and applications.
+I am engaged in freelancing: video editing, sound design, smm.
+I am fond of game development, development of websites and applications.
 I strive to improve my professional skills for the next stage of my development.***

 ## Skills
 - - - - - - - - - - - - - - -